 Dr. Stoll is recognized for distinguished scientific and community contributions to advancing the field of Electron Paramagnetic Resonance spectroscopy, which have transformed how researchers worldwide analyze data.

-One area Dr. Teegaurden is recognized for is his research on the development and regulatory application of computational models and frameworks for simulating the fate and transport of chemicals (drugs, toxicants, metals) and their interaction with biological receptor systems in humans.
+One area Dr. Teeguarden is recognized for is his research on the development and regulatory application of computational models and frameworks for simulating the fate and transport of chemicals (drugs, toxicants, metals) and their interaction with biological receptor systems in humans.

 Ruikang R. Wang, Professor, Department of Bioengineering, University of Washington